Bourbon & Cigars

 Shine Your light into every hidden place

-as we keep watch in this season of exile.
+in this radiant season of Easter.

 Amen.